-With hundreds of dog food brands out there, the competition is pretty high.
+With hundreds of dog food brands out there, the competition is pretty tough.

 Luckily for you, I’ve put my research skills to use.
-From ingredients to caloric content, I have looked into every detail that matters.
-After going through a long list of dog foods, I was able to choose 17 that couldn’t have been made any more perfect for Cocker Spaniels.
+From ingredients to caloric content, I’ve looked into every detail that matters.
+After going through a long list of dog foods, I was able to choose 17 that are perfect for Cocker Spaniels.

-Not only will these foods make your dog’s coat shinier, but they will also boost their internal health.
-I have specifically categorized 7 options for sensitive, allergy-prone dogs.
+Not only will these foods make your Cocker’s coat shine, but they also offer significant health benefits as well.
+I’ve included seven options for sensitive, allergy-prone dogs.
 Read till the end to find out all about these dog foods and other important information!

-Let’s start with my top 10 best cocker spaniels dog foods.
-These will be good for all Cocker Spaniels.
-However, some of the options may not be right for a sensitive dog.
+Let’s start with my top 10 best cocker spaniel dog foods.
+These will be good options for all Cocker Spaniels.
+However, some of the options may not be right for those dogs that have a sensitive stomach or allergies.
 Other than that, these foods are well-balanced and full of nutrients!

 1. American Journey Chicken & Sweet Potato Recipe Grain-Free Dry Dog Food

 No pet parent ever wants anything less than the best for their furry friend.
 The first step to choosing the perfect dog food is making sure it is free of wheat, corn, and soy.
 Cocker Spaniels have a hard time digesting these ingredients.
-Also, there should be a good blend of meats with fruits and vegetables.
-Carbohydrates and fiber are equally as important as any other nutrient.
+Also, there should be a healthy blend of meats with fruits and vegetables.
+Carbohydrates and fiber are equally as important.

 This gluten-free and grain-free recipe ensures that your dog stays energized.
-Say goodbye to lethargy with all the antioxidants, phytonutrients, and fibers.
-DHA and omega-3 fatty acids are also a major part of this formula.
+Say goodbye to lethargy with all the antioxidants, phytonutrients, and fiber.
+DHA and Omega-3 fatty acids are also a significant part of this formula.
 Additionally, chickpeas and sweet potatoes mixed in with blueberries, carrots, and dried kelp enhance the taste of the deboned chicken.
-The American journey dog food is definitely one of the best dog foods for Cocker Spaniels.
-Highly recommended!
+This American Journey dog food is one of the best dog foods for Cocker Spaniels, and I highly recommend it!

 2. Merrick Grain-Free Texas Beef & Sweet Potato Recipe Dry Dog Food

-Looking for a chicken alternative that is equally delicious and full of proteins?
+Are you looking for a chicken alternative that is equally delicious and full of proteins?
 Well, here it is.
-Deboned beef paired with lamb meal and salmon meal not only boosts the taste of these kibbles, but it also provides plenty of proteins.
+Deboned beef paired with lamb meal and salmon meal not only boosts the taste of this kibble, but it also provides plenty of proteins.
 Once again, it is a gluten-free and grain-free recipe to avoid any issues with digestion.

-Cocker Spaniels really need a lot of skin-enhancing ingredients to keep their coat shiny and healthy.
-Omega 3 and 5 Fatty Acids do this job efficiently.
-It has been made without poultry, artificial colors, and other additives that may prove harmful in the longer run.
+Cocker Spaniels need a lot of skin-enhancing ingredients to keep their coat shiny and healthy.
+Omega-3 & 5 Fatty Acids do this job effectively.
+It contains no poultry, artificial colors, and other additives that may prove harmful in the long run.
 Most importantly, the manufacturer is reputable, known for following the mandatory quality standards to produce healthy dog food.

 3. Taste of the Wild Sierra Mountain Grain-Free Dry Dog Food

 Do you know what’s better than lamb?
-Lamb paired with roasted lamb.
-This recipe is irresistible for dogs so if you own a picky eater, try out this formula.
+Roasted lamb.
+This recipe is irresistible and is an excellent choice if you own a picky eater.
 Real lamb is perfect for dogs who need to build some muscles.
 The additional K9 strain probiotic blend supports your dog’s digestive system.

-It is grain-free but one downside to this recipe is the addition of egg product.
+It is grain-free but does contain egg products.
 Although this isn’t harmful, it can be a cause of allergies in some dogs.
 If your pet doesn’t have this issue, then this formula is a safe option.
 Free of artificial additives, this recipe is made of high-quality ingredients only.
 The Siera mountain Taste of the Wild dog food is among the best dog foods for Cocker Spaniels.
 I highly recommend it!

 4. Royal Canin Cocker Spaniel Adult Dry Dog Food